How to Remove Lice Fast and Safely at Home

 What is the best lice treatment?

 The best approach combines prescription lice medications with the wet-combing method.
 Prescription treatments like malathion or ivermectin are strong and effective against resistant lice.
 Wet combing every few days ensures eggs are removed mechanically.
-Treating all household members if necessary helps prevent reinfestation.
+Treating all household members, if necessary, helps prevent reinfestation.
 Patience and consistency are key, as lice life cycles can last several weeks.

 What is the fastest way to kill lice?